JalalAlbasri/ethfundme/README.md

 Block miners are able to manipulate block timestamps ~30 seconds. block.timestamp is used in Campaigns to transition Campaign State.
 All usage of block.timestamp is able to tolerate a 30 second drift in time in accordance with [Consensys best practices](https://consensys.github.io/smart-contract-best-practices/recommendations/#30-second-rule).

+## Improvements

+It would be awesome if the Campaign was modelled as a crowdsale with a new token issued to Campaign Contributors.
+If the Campaign was successful token holders could use the token to redeem contributor perks like in kickstarter campaigns.
+If the Campaign was Unsuccessful their tokens could be redeemed for refunds instead.

 ## Built With